 Shame and guilt often go hand in hand, which is why they are readily confused.

 [Article revised on 26 April 2020.]

 Shame is a response to something that is morally wrong or reprehensible.
 It is normally accentuated if its object is exposed, but, unlike embarrassment, also attaches to a thought or action that remains undisclosed or undiscoverable to others.
 While embarrassment can be intense, shame is a more substantial feeling in that it pertains to our moral character and not merely to our social character or image.

-Shame arises from measuring our thoughts or actions against moral standards and noticing that they fall short.
-If they fall short and we fail to notice, we can 'be shamed' or made to notice.
-If, having been made to notice we do not much mind, we are said to be shameless or to 'have no shame'.
-Shame can also arise from lacking in goods shared by others like us, especially if the lack is our own fault.
-Finally, it is possible to feel shame vicariously, that is, to share in someone else's shame or feel shame on her behalf, particularly if she is closely allied or associated with us.
+Shame arises from measuring our actions against moral standards and discovering that they fall short.
+If our actions fall short and we fail to notice, we can ‘be shamed’ or made to notice—an extreme example being Cersei Lannister’s Walk of Shame in Game of Thrones.
+If having been made to notice, we do not much mind, we can be said to be shameless, or to ‘have no shame’.

 In the Rhetoric, Aristotle, ever the fine psychologist, remarks that shame also arises from lacking in honourable things shared by others like us, especially if the lack is our own fault and therefore owes to our moral badness.